jrmeyerhofer/LITA2017/Lesson_6/README.md

 # Lesson Five - Scraping the web

 In this lesson we'll learn how to scrape a website.
 We are going to scrape a fake catalog for book cover images.
+This is so we don't overload any of the real catalogs and possibliy make them block us.
 Here is the Fake Book Site: https://sites.google.com/meyerhofer.com/lita2017/home

 ## Lesson Steps